kevydotvinu/disconnectedOCPonKVM/README.md

 ### Why

 #### Useful for reproducing support case scenario
-* Creating a cluster with the below customization will be hassle-free.
+* Creating a cluster with the below customization will be hassle-free
    * Disconnected cluster
    * Connected cluster with proxy
    * Provision nodes using PXE server
    * Add RHEL nodes

-* The deployment completes considerably fast since we have created all the piece parts as ready-to-run scripts.
+* The deployment completes considerably fast since we have created all the piece parts as ready-to-run scripts
   * Nodes use KVM ready images and cli provisioning
   * Downloading and setting up the requiremnets are just a matter of running a script